luanharaujo/equipment_registration_system/README.md

 ## Usage

-The text files are in csv format and can be filled in manually to speed up the program testing process, however the guidelines in [this section](## Observations) must be observed.
+The text files are in csv format and can be filled in manually to speed up the program testing process, however the guidelines in the section **Observations** must be followed.

 Two examples of data from text files are shown below.